RESEARCH

 Road Worlds for Elderly

-In partnership with the UCI (Union Cycliste Internationale), Motitech is bringing Seniors Homes around the globe in a virtual cycling marathon.
-On Saturday, September 30, 2017, when the cyclists of the Road Worlds Championship crossed the finish line in Bergen Norway, over a thousand seniors crossed the finish line, virtually, with them.
+In partnership with the UCI (Union Cycliste Internationale), Motitech is bringing Senior Homes around the globe in a virtual cycling marathon.
+On Saturday, September 30, 2017, when the cyclists of the Road Worlds Championship crossed the finish line in Bergen, Norway, over a thousand seniors crossed the finish line, virtually, with them.

 Memory & Company is proud to have represented team Canada in this inaugural Road Worlds for Elderly.